Buescher State Park

-Buescher State Park is a state park located just north of Smithville, Texas.
+Buescher State Park is a state park located just north of Smithville in Bastrop County, Texas, United States.
 The park consists of 1016.7 acre of public land donated to the state by Mr. Emil and Mrs. Elizabeth Buescher, as well as the City of Smithville.
+The park opened in 1940 and is managed by the Texas Parks and Wildlife Department (TPWD).

 History

 A group shelter built by the Civilian Conservation Corps at the Lakeview Camping Area at Buescher State Park.

 Between the years 1933 and 1936, Mr. Emil and Mrs. Elizabeth Buescher deeded 318 acre of land to the State of Texas.
 After Emil Buescher's death, his heirs donated 318 acre more.
 The rest of the parkland was acquired from the city of Smithville.

 Companies 1805 and 1811 of the Civilian Conservation Corps built many of the park facilities between 1933 and 1939 using native stone to better blend with the surrounding landscape.

 When it opened in 1940, the park was 1738 acre.
 In 1967, the Texas Legislature transferred 700 acre to The University of Texas M. D. Anderson Cancer Center for use as a research facility, currently known as the Virginia Harris Cockrell Cancer Research Center at The University of Texas MD Anderson Cancer Center (Science Park).

 In May 1957, Buescher State Park was selected to test a new type of low-cost overnight housing for park visitors.